FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 Depending on the [Aruba IoT server connection type](#aruba-iot-server-interface---connection-types) different authentication and authorization methods are supported/required to establish server-side connections.

-Supported authentication and authorization methods:
+Supported authentication and authorization methods are:

 - static access token
 - username/password